My Confessions as a Struggling Writer—The Trenches of My Visionary Fight

 So, was this small number of members really a problem?
 Actually, not at all!
 This was, in fact, our biggest opportunity to have a committed team.
 A mother and father would find it very difficult to raise a hundred children at once.
 I knew we all needed to start small, and only then could we go big.
 Fewer people, a more condensed vision.
 It is the perfect place for a new vision for the magazine to thrive.

-In order to get the brand strong, we needed everyone to be on board with it.
+To get the brand strong, we needed everyone to be on board with it.
 This would, of course, make everyone strong and united as a team.
 We'd be able to bond incredibly well.
 We'd have a strong and deeply cohesive team.
 Everyone loves deeply impactful ideas and the opportunity to chart forth a new path, so this would be very straightforward and quick.

 I wanted to create the logo so badly.
 I could only imagine what it'd look like.
 But I .
 We had to do this together.
 And in developing a logo, I knew we'd develop a new vision.
 I already had one, but I wanted to hear everyone else.
 I wanted to hear everyone's visions and ideas.
 And we'd crystallize all our visions as one.